Applying for special consideration

 If applying on medical or psychological grounds we recommend that you provide an RMIT impact assessment statement (PDF 41kb 1p) completed by the registered medical/health practitioner (e.g. doctor, psychologist, counsellor) who treated you.

 A medical certificate can also be considered if it states the dates and severity of the impact of your condition.
 However, we may ask you for an impact assessment statement if the medical certificate doesn’t provide the information needed to assess your application.

 It will be helpful if you include a personal statement of your circumstances, but this alone would not be sufficient to establish the grounds for your application as special consideration is an evidence-based process.
 This statement will help the special consideration team understand your situation, suggest other appropriate supporting documentation, and refer you to student support services if appropriate.

 Independent supporting documents

 For other circumstances such as unexpected and unavoidable employment commitments or elite sporting commitments, please provide a formal letter from the employer or sporting body stating the circumstances.

 Make sure you retain original copies of all documents.

 We may email you to request an original document if we need this to assess your application.

 If you've lost someone in your immediate family, we understand that you are likely to continue to be significantly impacted by grief for some time.
-In your first application for a bereavement, you'll need to provide evidence (a death notice or notice of funeral service – or, if the death occurred in a country where it isn’t possible to obtain these, a letter from a family member/somebody close to you).
+In your first application for a bereavement, you'll need to provide evidence (a death notice or notice of funeral service).
 You can submit further applications in relation to the loss of the same family member, for up to six months, without providing supporting documentation: just state in the personal statement that you have already had special consideration approved in relation to your bereavement.

 If you still need special consideration more than six months after your loss, you will need to provide an impact assessment statement from a treating health practitioner such as a psychologist.